viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 terraform fmt -check -recursive # The `-check option` will make the command return a non-zero exit code if any of the files are not properly formatted and `-recursive` option instructs it go into the sub-directories.

-terraform destroy # Command is used to destroy the resourtces are created from the terraform configuration.
+terraform destroy # Command is used to destroy the resources are created from the terraform configuration.

 `Note:` You can also simply remove or comment the resource configuration from your code and run `terraform apply`.
 This will also destroy the resource.